 - Divorce mediation is the most child-focused of all divorce options;

-- Mediation can help you get through your divorce in less time, with less stress and at a lower cost than a lawyer-driven divorce;
+- Mediation can help you get through your divorce in less time, with less stress, less conflict and at a lower cost than a lawyer-driven divorce;

 - Divorce mediation is the most flexible of the divorce methods, allowing you to control the pace of your divorce and the terms of your settlement;